divaprotocol/oracles/docs/Tellor.md

 ## Reporting software

 There are two available versions of Tellor reporter software that facilitate the [process](#how-to-use-the-tellor-adapter) of monitoring and reporting pools using the Tellor adapter as the data provider:
-1. [DIVA focused reporter](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle): Developed by the DIVA team, this software is designed to report outcomes for DIVA pools specifically.
+1. [DIVA focused Tellor reporter](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle): Developed by the DIVA team, this software is designed to report outcomes for DIVA pools specifically.
 2. [Generic Tellor reporter](https://github.com/tellor-io/telliot-feeds): Developed by the Tellor team, this software can be used to report values for anything, not necessarily focused on DIVA.

 If you plan to build your own reporter software, please refer to the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.